Patrícia Mamona

 Patrícia Mbengani Bravo Mamona ComM (born 21 November 1988) is a Portuguese triple jumper of Angolan descent.
 She won the gold medal at the 2016 European Athletics Championships in Amsterdam, Netherlands.
 This was her first-ever major senior title and second European Championships medal, after a silver at the 2012 championships.
-In 2021 she won the gold medal at the European Indoor Championships in Toruń, Poland after recovering for 4 weeks from COVID-19.
+In 2021, she won the gold medal at the European Indoor Championships in Toruń, Poland after recovering for 4 weeks from COVID-19.
 At the 2020 Tokyo Olympics, she won the silver medal with a national record of 15.01 m.
-At club level, she represents Sporting CP.
+At club level, she represents Sporting Clube de Portugal.

 Mamona attended Clemson University and won two NCAA Championships in women's triple jump (2010, 2011).